How I wore out the technical writer job role in 5 easy steps

 The only thing was the more prolonged the bureaucracy dragged out my background check, the more I felt I couldn’t do it anymore.
 I saw the clock back starting at zero with the dismissiveness, client complaints about their previous writer rang in my ears, worst of all, I had to admit to myself that I couldn’t be a technical writer anymore, at least in the traditional sense.
 The industry wanted one thing from technical writers.
 I played the game differently.
 I begrudgingly accepted what turned out to be a short-lived internal transfer until another RIF hit me.

-5. Hold the job title but don’t ever write technical documentation
+5. Held the job title but didn’t ever write technical documentation

 That’s not a humblebrag either…

 It still causes me personal branding issues that I’m still working on remedying until this day.